Stay informed of the latest progress in canine health research.

 To sustain future advancements in canine and human health, the AKC Canine Health Foundation (CHF) makes it a priority to encourage and support the next generation of canine health researchers.
 CHF understands the impact of the present fiscal restraints on research and development.
 To help diminish this impact, the AKC Canine Health Foundation Clinician-Scientist Fellowship Program has been established to support young scientists.
 Through these efforts the AKC Canine Health Foundation’s ongoing mission to prevent, treat and cure canine disease will endure for years to come.

-CHF’s top five most productive Colleges of Veterinary Medicine were asked to select a young scientist to participate in this fellowship program.
-In the inaugural year of the Fellowship program North Carolina State University, The Ohio State University, the University of California at Davis, the University of Minnesota and the University of Pennsylvania were invited to participate.
-The colleges were selected based on their track record of turning CHF funding into high impact publications that have significantly contributed to canine health.
+CHF’s top five most productive Colleges of Veterinary Medicine are asked to select a young scientist to participate in this fellowship program.
+The colleges are selected based on their track record of turning CHF funding into high impact publications that have significantly contributed to canine health.